cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [...]
 ```
 Note that in our example regarding binary _circled_, we do not manually mark any register and/or
-memory location as being symbolic (see [circled.init.yaml](../morion/circled.init.yaml)).
-Instead,
+memory location as being symbolic (see entry state of file
-and as will be explained in section [How Hooking Works](./5_symbex.md#how-hooking-works) below, all
+[circled.init.yaml](../morion/circled.init.yaml)).
+Instead, and as will be explained in section
-symbolic variables are automatically introduced by the model of the hooked function `fgets`.
+[How Hooking Works](./5_symbex.md#how-hooking-works) below, all symbolic variables are automatically
+introduced by the model of the hooked `libc` function `fgets`.

 After initializing concrete and/or symbolic values of all necessary registers and/or memory
 locations, [Morion](https://github.com/pdamian/morion) sets up the defined function **hooks**: